npm/couch-login/README.md

 cookie and a timeout.)

 If the token has already timed out, then setting it will have no effect.

+### couch.tokenSet

+If set, this method is called whenever the token is saved.

+For example, you could assign a function to this method to save the token into a redis session, a cookie, or in some other database.

+Takes a callback which should be called when the token is saved.

+### couch.tokenGet

+If set, this method is called to look up the token on demand.

+The inverse of couch.tokenSet.
+Takes a callback which is called with the `cb(er || null, token)`.

+### couch.tokenDel

+If set, this method is called to delete the token when it should be discarded.

+Related to tokenGet and tokenSet.
+Takes a callback which should be called when the token is deleted.

 ### couch.login(auth, callback)